 The newscaster was interviewing politicians and personalities on the latest attack on Hanoi.
 The whole of England was watching the atrocities that Christmas.
 It was big news.
 Images of devastation by toxic chemicals, defoliants and napalm used on civilians; killing old men, women, children and animals appeared in all its gaudy, sickly images.
 The newscaster did not spare the vision of the rubble of pagodas, schools, houses and hospitals razed to the ground.

 The young people in the room were very touched by what they saw.
 Expletives at the Americans soon followed; their voices carried their sincere disgust.
-The newscaster informed the viewers that the bombing had gone on over the entire Christmas week, ‘with no trace of stopping’ he added.
+The newscaster informed the viewers that the bombing had gone on over the entire Christmas week. ‘...with no trace of stopping,’ he added.

-This piece of information seemed to agitate Alfred who, in his drug-induced state of mind, knelt opposite the TV screen imagining it to be part of the panel.
-He soon started to confront the televised man sitting behind a desk, ’Not a week!
-More likely the best part of eight months!
-To be precise from the 16th of April.
-Can you count, you illiterate pig?!’
+This piece of information seemed to agitate Alfred, who, in his drug-induced state of mind, knelt opposite the TV screen imagining it to be part of the panel.
+He soon started to confront the televised man sitting behind a desk, ’Not a week.
+More likely the best part of eight months.
+To be precise from the sixteenth of April.
+Can you count?
+You illiterate pig?’

 ‘Who’s.. who’s.. ordered this war anyway?’ asked Dave, a tall lanky fellow, no interest in his voice, long legs folded in the Buddah position on the bed, more intent on rolling and licking the ends of a Rizla paper.

-‘Johnson!’ came Tiger’s brainstorming reply, pleased at her own cleverness.
+‘Johnson,’ came Tiger’s brainstorming reply, pleased at her own cleverness.
 She too was puffing away with relish from a cigarette that she passed onto to Michael, leaning closer towards his chest with an artful gesture of affection.
 Jasmine gave her a nasty look.

-‘Nouh, nouh’, Alfred addressed some debater, punctuating his objection with a repugnant grimace, ‘Waitwatwait a minute, mate.
+‘Nouh, nouh.’
+Alfred addressed some debater, punctuating his objection with a repugnant grimace, ‘Waitwatwait a minute, mate.
 It is all bullshit.
-People forget that it was the ‘froggies’.
+People forget that it was the froggies.
 They started the bombing former Indochina back in 1946.
 It was them … it was them bombing Haiphong in the first place.’

-Then, in his agitation, he turned towards his friends as though to his own receptive audience, ‘Yes, yes,’ he went on.
-‘They killed loads of people too, the ‘froggies’ did.
+In his agitation, he turned towards his friends as though to his own receptive audience.
+‘Yes, yes,’ he went on.
+‘They killed loads of people too, the froggies did.
 You see, when they lost, they passed the fucking buck onto the Americans who were quite happy to take over.
 Get it now?’

-‘He has done History at Oxford’, Michael announced in all confidentiality from his half-reclined position, smoking with nonchalance, drinking from an open bottle.
+‘He has done History at Oxford,’ Michael announced in all confidentiality from his half-reclined position, smoking with nonchalance, drinking from an open bottle.

 That disclosure sparked a light-hearted, drunken conversation.

-‘Someone has to study how things stand, and defend our rights.’
-At the far end of the room someone else said loud enough, raising his chin towards Alfred, ‘Does he know what he’s talking about?’
+‘Someone has to study how things stand and defend our rights.’
+At the far end of the room someone else said loud enough, raising his chin towards Alfred.
+‘Does he know what he’s talking about?’

 ‘We want the freedom to do what we want, really,’ another solitary figure added, scrutinizing the ash on his joint.